GonzagaEagles16/Boston/README.md

 The PCB files and hardware designs are released under the [Acheron Open-Hardware License V1.2](http://acheronproject.com/license/license.html).

-All files in "QMK files (temporary home)", as required by QMK and ChibiOS's license, are released under the [GNU Public License, Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+All files in "QMK files (temporary home)" and "QMK files - Boston V0.3", as required by QMK and ChibiOS's license, are released under the [GNU Public License, Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 The map artwork in Single PCB design/3D printed case- FR4 part files/Bottom was created using OpenStreetMap data, © OpenStreetMap contributors, under OpenStreetMap's [conditions](https://www.openstreetmap.org/copyright).
 The resulting KiCAD footprint and PCB files for the bottom FR4 panel containing the artwork is specifically released under the [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/)

 ## Libraries
+This project uses the [Acheron Library](https://github.com/AcheronProject/AcheronLibrary).

 The KiCAD files are done using the 5.99nightly builds, as the Acheron Library is currently on the nightlies and aren't compatible with the 5.1.6 stable build.
-This will be updated over to KiCAD V6 whenever that is released This project uses the [Acheron Library](https://github.com/AcheronProject/AcheronLibrary).
+This will be updated over to KiCAD V6 whenever that is released

  The KiCAD files use project-specific paths to the Acheron Library.
 To set this up - in KiCAD, open Preferences > Configure Paths.
 Add a new entry, with ACHERONLIB for the name, and for the path, the directory where the AcheronLibrary folder resides in.